PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 Grasping the rope, which swung by the door, he pulled gently.
 The lantern lowered slightly.
 The Tailor laughed in victory, looking towards the rope and taking hold of a second higher rope next to the first.

 Pulling the second rope caused the lantern to rise.
 Then it stopped and The Tailor stared at the dangling lantern.
 It swung strangely.
 Tom liked this; how it wibble-wobbled.
-“I love that.”
+“Now that is clever.”
 The Tailor concluded.

 ![](TheTailor/thetailor1_small.png)
 Then speaking more to himself than the two sitting down: “The innkeeper said it housed more people than horses.
 I doubt anyone actually travels *to* this place.”